 Beware the boss that knows you are desperate.
 Beware the salesman with debt commitments and a flashy lifestyle to support.
 They need the next sale and the next commission too badly to be ethically scrupulous.

 This is not just a financial thing.
 But money is a big part of it.
 You can’t be truly fearless without some degree of financial security.
 Especially if you are providing for a family and people depend on you.

 The importance of saving

 Its time for more people to get excited by savings.
 So today I’m going back to basics to explain the importance of your savings rate.

-Here’s the graph that showed me how powerful your % savings rate is (far more important than your investment returns).
+Here’s the graph that showed me how powerful your % savings rate is:

 On the y axis we have the time until the person reaches retirement.
 Or more accurately financial independence, the position where work is voluntary.

 On the x axis we have the % savings rate, the proportion of post tax salary that a person is able to save and invest.
 As we go from left to right, the savings rate goes from 5% of post-tax income (68 years to financial independence) up to 50% (where it takes 17 years to get to financial independence) and beyond.